 One thing the pandemic taught us is that our perceived financial security can be jeopardized overnight.

 Charging up credit cards and spending money you don’t have yet can actually be a lot riskier than you thought.
 Turns out you can lose that reliable income you’ve had for 20 years in the blink of an eye.

 I know.
 It happened to us.

 We had to cut expenses and stop any frivolous spending immediately.
 It’s amazing how a little pressure can force you into better habits so quickly.

-If you’ve had to do the same (or similar), then you’ve learned a very important lesson: you *can* live on less!
+If you had to do the same (or similar), then hopefully you learned that you can live on less.

-But, the true test will be how you use this knowledge when your finances improve, your budget isn’t so tight, you’re back to work, and your bank account is full.
+Now, the true test will be how you use this knowledge now that your finances have improved, your budget isn’t so tight, you’re back to work, and your bank account is full.